msu-cse-outreach/technovation-book/_sources/2-Loops/code-along.rst

 It lets you *step* through your program one line at a time and shows you how the values of variables change.

+Press the ``Next`` button below the code window and see how Python Tutor shows what is going on in computer memory.

+.. reveal:: re-abstraction-2-4-1
+   :showtitle: Show more details for those who need to know
+   :hidetitle: Hide details

+    What's the deal with the appearance of ``pi`` in the memory diagram?
+    In essence, the ``from math import pi`` command tells the interpreter to execute an assignment to a variable named ``pi``, which it can find in the ``math`` library that comes with Python.
+    It would be a *run-time error* if there was no declaration for (assignment to) ``pi`` in this library.

+    Of course, computer memory doesn't *really* consist of square containers with numeric values in them.
+    Computer memory is just a bunch of circuits.
+    Python Tutor is showing a *abstraction* of computer memory.
+    Abstraction an important technique for helping organize complex information and algorithms in ways that people can understand.

 .. codelens:: circle_calculations